-New Brunswick Duty to Accommodate Duty to Accommodate: In New Brunswick, the Workers' Compensation Act does not contain any specific references to a duty to accommodate.
+New Brunswick Duty to Accommodate

+Duty to Accommodate: In New Brunswick, the Workers' Compensation Act does not contain any specific references to a duty to accommodate.
 However, the New Brunswick Human Rights Act requires employers to accommodate workers with disabilities up to the point of undue hardship, as determined by the Human Rights Commission.
 WorkSafeNB's role is to communicate the duty to accommodate to the workplace parties and work in cooperation with the Human Rights Commission to educate parties of their obligations.
+The New Brunswick Workers' Compensation Act does, however, contain reemployment obligations.
+An employer has an obligation to reemploy an injured worker for 1 year in an establishment employing between 10-19 workers inclusive, and for 2 years in an establishment of 20 or more workers.
+This obligation applies to an employer of an injured worker who has been employed by that employer for at least one year.

-The New Brunswick Workers' Compensation Act does, however, contain reemployment obligations as stated in the Rehiring/Obligation to Re-employ section of this document.
-Section of Act: in WC Act Policy (if any): Policy No. 21-413 Return to Work - Responsibilities and Re-employment Obligations (English) (French) Related Links (if any): New Brunswick Human Rights Act, s.4, 17, 25, 27
+Section of Act: No reference

+Policy (if any): Policy No. 21-413 Return to Work - Responsibilities and Re-employment Obligations

+Related Links (if any): N/A